Lot4Fun/oceangraph-guide/work/src/introduction/features.md

 - Track individual float trajectories
 - Visualize time-series vertical sections of Argo float data

+**Note:** To prevent server overload, anonymous users are subject to request rate limits.
+If you experience rate limit restrictions, creating a free account and signing in will provide more generous rate limits for uninterrupted access.

 ## For signed-in users

 All free features, plus: